×

 Check for acromegaly-

-• Abnormal large lips, or nose or tongue
+• Abnormal large lips, nose or tongue

 • Abnormal and swollen hands or feet